 (I’m dedicating my HOTS teaching to my beloved Julie Batz, on the occasion of the 14th anniversary of our kiddushin, and to our mesader kiddushin, R. Margaret Holub for being such an incredible teacher, guide, and friend.)

-Deep in the folds of the SVARA website, tucked away (under a totally cute picture of Koach) on the “Learn with SVARA” page it proclaims that we serve up Talmud “the old fashioned way—hardcore, queer, and radically inclusive.”
+On the homepage of the SVARA website, it proclaims that we serve up Talmud “the old fashioned way—hardcore, queer, and radically inclusive.”

 I love that phrase.
 I am drawn to the aspirational, inviting, and poetic promise that radical inclusivity suggests.
 It calls to mind the yeshiva of R. Elazar b.
 Azaria, which—the Talmud teaches in Masechet Brachot—under his leadership, went from being the exclusive domain of a select and elite few scholars to being open and accessible to whoever* wanted to come learn.
 Celebrated by bench makers everywhere, R. Elazar b.
 Azaria had to add 700 new seats to accommodate all the new learners who showed up, and the yeshiva thrived.